CPS 2016-17 High School Application Period:

 High School Application Process

 CPS does not assign students to high schools based on home addresses.
-Students may select from among all CPS high schools.(Some have entrance requirements that must be met.)
+Students may select from among all CPS high schools.
+Some high schools (School for Creative and Performing Arts, Walnut Hills and Dater High) have entrance requirements that must be met.

-Students entering high school at grades 7, 8 and 9 apply to high schools via CPS' online application process (with most seats assigned by lottery).
+Students entering high school at grades 7, 8 and 9 apply to high schools via CPS' online application process, with most seats assigned by lottery.

-For the 2014-15 school year, the online High School Application Period was February 10-21, 2014.
+For the 2016-17 school year, the online High School Application Period is February 22 - March 4, 2016.

 Apply online to high school via PowerSchool

 Non-CPS parents who live within CPS' district's boundaries and have children attending private or charter schools in grades 6, 7 and 8 may apply to CPS' high schools by coming to CPS' Customer Help Center at the Education Center, 2651 Burnet Avenue, Corryville (45219).
 A CPS-network computer must be used to file an online high school application for grades 7, 8 and 9.